The coming together of Rebecca Marie Miller and Joy Pearson

-After several years of lending their abilities to other projects, including Saddle Creek’s The Mynabirds, and Portland’s own The High Water Jazz Band, they finally found themselves spinning on the same axis when a chance meeting through mutual friend, Pokey LaFarge, sparked an immediate connection.
-A drunken night ensued, and before they’d even scoped each other’s material they had committed.
+After some years lending their abilities to other projects, they found themselves spinning on the same axis when a chance meeting at their mutual friend Pokey Lafarge’s show sparked an immediate connection.
+A late night ensued, and before they’d even scoped each other’s material, they’d committed.

 Just three years after that fateful evening, Lenore. had performed at legendary PNW venues, including Portland’s Mississippi Studios, Aladdin Theater, and Revolution Hall, as well as Sunset Tavern, Fremont Abbey, and Tractor Tavern in Seattle.
 They toured nationwide and opened for critically acclaimed artists Eric Bachmann, Laura Gibson, Josiah Johnson, and The Mynabirds.
 They performed on stages with musical heroes like Chris Funk and Jenny Conlee of The Decemberists, Peter Buck of R.E.M, and Robin Pecknold of Fleet Floxes.